The information obtained here should not replace consultation with a physician. All medical information, procedures, drug

 There may be periods of days or even years where the person does not chew.

-The chewing may be suppressed in public only to return as soon as they are in a safe environment.
+The chewing may subconsciously be suppressed while in public or when someone enters the room only to return as soon as

-There is a pacifying/pleasure aspect of it.
+Tongue chewing is self-stimulating and there is also a pacifying/pleasure aspect of it.

 For more information please click on the links above